schtibe/rmux/README.md

 source "$RMUXDIR/git-prompt.sh"
 ````

 SSH Settings
 ------------

 You are free to use another ControlPath or even not use ControlMaster.
-But its
+But it is
-not recommended.
+highly recommended to use the setting below.

 Host *
 	Compression yes